Solomon Islands (archipelago): Demographics

 The population of the Solomons is mostly Melanesian, although minority Polynesian and Micronesian communities exist.
 There has also been a large influx of Chinese immigrants.

 Languages

 Around 60 to 70 languages are spoken in the Solomon Islands archipelago.
 Many Melanesian languages, predominantly of the Southeast Solomonic group, and Polynesian languages are native to the area.
 Immigrant populations speak Micronesian languages.
 English is an official language in both areas of the archipelago.
 There are three families of Papuan languages native to the archipelago: the North Bougainville languages, South Bougainville languages, and the Central Solomon languages.

 Religion

 The predominant religion on the islands is Christianity, with the largest denomination being the Anglican Church of Melanesia.

 Governance

 Governance of the Solomon Islands (archipelago) is split between the sovereign state of Solomon Islands and the Autonomous Region of Bougainville in Papua New Guinea.
 Both countries are constitutional monarchies and Commonwealth realms.
-In a 2019 referendum, over 98% of voters supported independence.
+In a 2019 referendum, over 98% of Bougainville voters supported independence.
 Bougainville leaders have started negotiating independence terms with the government of Papua New Guinea.